 Horror Films are often cathartic expressions of some of mankind’s deepest, most innate fears.
-Those fears frequently revolve around our attempt to grapple with death and our own mortality, but these horror films are explorations of the dark, murkier sides of dating and modern romance.
+Those fears frequently revolve around our attempt to grapple with death and our own mortality, but these horror films are explorations of the dark, murkier side of dating and modern romance.
 These flicks capture some of the millennial generation’s fears, most notably, dating anxiety.

-It Follows is a movie that may very will give you a severe case of dating anxiety if you don’t have already suffer from it.
+It Follows is a movie that may very will give you a severe case of dating anxiety if you don’t have already experience it.
 The storyline sees teens finding that intercourse leads to being haunted by a paranormal entity.
-Our main character, Jay, is an innocent, curious teenager embarking on what she believes will be a new romance with a boy she has recently met.
+Our main character, Jay, is an innocent, curious teenager embarking on what she believes will be a new romance with a boy she recently met.
 Her life is simple, sweet.
 Her room and dresses are shades of pastel pink.
-But after sleeping with her new boyfriend, Jay is horrified when to awaken tied to a wheelchair in an abandoned building.
+But after sleeping with her new boyfriend, Jay is horrified to awaken tied to a wheelchair in an abandoned building.
 Her prince charming tells her that he has given her a sexually contracted curse in which she will be stalked by a shapeshifting being that will kill her unless she passes on the curse to a new partner.

 Following the encounter, Jay’s life becomes rife with complexity and fear.
 Her entire world is turned upside down as the result of a one-night-stand.
 This film is largely allegorical for how dating and sex can complicate life in sometimes very scary ways.
 This becomes especially nuanced when we factor in how prevalent the STI has become and how what seems like an innocent romance can result in life-changing consequences.

 This pitch black horror-comedy’s protagonist is Dawn O’Keefe, a high school student and abstinence advocate who struggles to reconcile her faith and desire to remain a virgin until marriage with her burgeoning sexuality and attraction to a boy named Tobey.